-Richard P. Weishaupt has worked at Community Legal Services for more than 30 years, where he is currently a Senior Attorney for Health and Human Services.
+Richard P. Weishaupt has worked at Community Legal Services for more than 40 years, where he is currently a Senior Attorney for Health and Human Services.
 He specializes in public benefits and health law and has written extensively in the field.
-Currently he is working on expanding health care for all Pennsylvanians and is working on the latest variation of welfare to work policies in the TANF program.

 Mr. Weishaupt has designed and taught substantive law and legal skills programs for lawyers, paralegals, and lay people.
 These include programs for: Philadelphia and Pennsylvania Bar Associations, Legal Services Corporation, National Health Law Project, Children’s Defense Fund, National Legal Aid and Defender Association, various City agencies and numerous colleges and law schools in the area.